Senegal: Colonial era

 The Portuguese Empire was the first European power to colonize Senegal, beginning with the arrival of Dinis Dias in 1444 at Gorée Island and ending in 1888, when the Portuguese gave Ziguinchor to the French.

-In the mid-15th century, the Portuguese landed on the Senegal coastline, followed by traders representing other countries, including the French.
+In the mid-15th century, the Portuguese landed on the Senegalese coast, followed by traders representing other countries, including the French.
 Various European powers—Portugal, the Netherlands, and Great Britain—competed for trade in the area from the 15th century onward.

-In 1677, France gained control of what had become a minor hub in the Atlantic slave trade: the island of Gorée near modern Dakar, used as a base to purchase enslaved people from the warring chiefdoms on the mainland.
+In 1677, France gained control of what had become a minor hub in the Atlantic slave trade: the island of Gorée, near modern Dakar, used as a base to purchase slaves from the warring chiefdoms on the mainland.

 European missionaries introduced Christianity to Senegal and the Casamance in the 19th century.
 It was only in the 1850s that the French began to expand onto the Senegalese mainland, after they abolished slavery and began promoting an abolitionist doctrine, adding native kingdoms like the Waalo, Cayor, Baol, and Jolof.
 French colonists under Governor Louis Faidherbe progressively invaded and took over all the kingdoms, except the Serer Kingdoms of Sine and Saloum.